 This quote provides comfort that the one who has departed lived a brave life and faced many battles and situations but came out stronger.
 This also provides comfort to the grieving that as the loved one’s body will be cremated, they faced other fiery situations while alive, and we brave enough to face them too.

 Life has a rhythm that the heart also beats to.
 But when life ends, your heart can carry on beating in tune with their memory.
-You can say poems while scattering the ashes of your loved one to help reflect and honour that fragile rhythm.
+You can say poems while scattering the ashes of your loved one to help reflect and honor that fragile rhythm.
 Here are a few of the most popular and some modern poems that are recited when spreading ashes.

 “Ashes to Ashes”